 We currently have no drugs approved for sale and we cannot guarantee that we will ever have marketable drugs.
 Clinical failure can occur at any stage of clinical development.
 Clinical trials may produce negative or inconclusive results, and we or any future collaborators may decide, or regulators may require us, to conduct additional clinical trials or preclinical studies.
 We will be required to demonstrate with substantial evidence through well-controlled clinical trials that our product candidates are safe and effective for use in a diverse population before we can seek marketing approvals for their commercial sale.
 Success in preclinical studies and early-stage clinical trials does not mean that future larger registration clinical trials will be successful.
 This is because product candidates in later-stage clinical trials may fail to demonstrate sufficient safety and efficacy to the satisfaction of the FDA and non-U.S. regulatory authorities despite having progressed through preclinical studies and early-stage clinical trials.
-In particular, no compound with the mechanism of action of lirentelimab (AK002) has been commercialized, and the outcome of preclinical studies and early-stage clinical trials.
+In particular, no compound with the mechanism of action of lirentelimab (AK002) has been commercialized, and the outcome of preclinical studies and early-stage clinical trials may not be predictive of the success of later-stage clinical trials.